DhananjayThomble/URL-Shortener-App/README.md

 Contact me if you need help with this.

-### for frontend:

-i.
-Goto the frontend directory:
+5. Goto the frontend directory:

-ii.
-Create a .env file in the frontend directory and add the following environment variables:
+6. Create a .env file in the frontend directory and add the following environment variables:
 ```bash
 VITE_API_ENDPOINT=http://localhost:4001
 ```

-4. Start both backend and the fronend server from the root directory
+7. Start both backend and the fronend server from the root directory
 ```bash
 npm start
 ```
-5. Open http://localhost:4001/doc to view the API documentation.
+8. Open http://localhost:4001/doc to view the API documentation.
-6. To view the frontend, check the terminal for the URL.
+9. To view the frontend, check the terminal for the URL.

 ## Contributing